Payroll Advances – Best Practices?

 Before proceeding either way, we recommend that the employer establish a formal policy relative to advancing wages/loaning money to employees (or a policy stating that this is not an available option to employees, as the case may be).
 Any such policy should be clearly communicated to all employees in advance of its implementation, and then uniformly and consistently enforced prospectively.
 This means, for example, that if the employer adopts a policy against loans or wage advances, it should not make exception for one or a few employees.
 And vice versa, if the employer's policy supports such payments, it should not decline a request if it was made properly in accordance with the stated policy.
 If the employer wishes to proceed with a policy that will support loaning money or advancing wages, it may want to consider enlisting the services of local counsel to draft or review any new or revised policy statement along with loan documentation (if applicable) to ensure there is sufficient protection of the employer's ability to lawfully secure repayment, both during the employment relationship and after it ends.
 If the employer proceeds with a policy supporting wage advancements or loans, it would also do well to consult with a tax professional such as an accountant or tax attorney, as there may be unique tax treatment afforded such payments and repayments.

 Want to know more?
-Click here to listen to our podcast on concurrent FMLA Leave.
+Listen to our podcast regarding Payroll Advances.